 - What clothes can I sell on ASOS?

 - Getting started selling clothes on ASOS Marketplace

 - Do I have to pay any fees on ASOS Marketplace?

 - How does selling clothes work in practice?

-Designed to be a place for unique and vintage fashion items, ASOS Marketplace is for people who love fashion and want to buy or sell old or unwanted quality clothes – without having to trawl through a load of rubbish.
+Designed to be a place for independent brands and vintage fashion items, ASOS Marketplace is for people who love fashion and want to buy or sell unique clothes.

-Once you’ve created an account you need to sign up to PayPal before you can begin selling clothes.
-PayPal is a quick, easy and safe way of making and receiving payments online and it takes just a few minutes to sign up.
-After that you just need to begin the process of finding things to sell!
+- Once you’ve created an account you need to sign up for a PayPal business account before you can begin selling clothes.
+PayPal is a quick, easy and safe way of making and receiving payments online and it takes just a few minutes to register.

-Boutiques work differently and you will need to pay £20 per month plus 20% commission on every sale.
-On average ASOS say that boutiques sell twice as much as basic sellers, and ASOS run features like ‘Boutique Spotlight’ to try and help their boutique sellers out.
+Boutiques need to pay £20 per month plus 20% commission on every sale.
+ASOS run features like ‘Boutique Spotlight’ to try and help their boutique sellers out.

 Now you’ve decided on your item(s) that you want to sell, it’s time to create a listing on the website and make it as presentable as possible.